Updated March 1, 2021

 CARES Act Funding for Eligible Students and Institutional Expenses

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, a federal law enacted by Congress, provided funding to assist qualified students in need during the pandemic.
 The college distributed $3.2 million in CARES Act funding to eligible students.
+In addition, the college was awarded $3.2 million for allowable institutional expenses.
 To view the college's CARES Act Report, click here.
-For Quarterly Financials, click here.
+For Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3), if applicable, click here for the September 2020 report and here for the December 2020 report.